 ¨ Educate community members about cycling and bike mechanics.

 ¨ Provide a safe and positive workspace for anyone to fix their bicycle.

 ¨ Reduce environmental impact by up-cycling and recycling donated bicycles and parts.

 Brian Gosewisch — Chair

 We take in donated bikes, fix up what we can, and recycle the rest.
 We have tools on hand to help you get your bike road ready.

 Key City Bike (KCB) is a recognized 501(c)(3) non-profit organization.
-KCB exists today because of a legacy of community investment of knowledge, tools, hard work and donated bikes that has been in existence in Mankato since the early 2000′s.
+KCB exists today because of passion and success built on a legacy of community with an investment of knowledge, tools, hard work and donated bikes.

-First through the PACT Ministries’ Bikes for All program, then the ReBike Project Club, and now as a registered 501(c)(3) non profit organization, KCB is currently 100% volunteer operated via its members and the local community, depending upon them for every organizational function.
+First through the PACT Ministries’ Bikes for All program over 15 years ago, then the ReBike Project Club, and now as a registered 501(c)(3) non profit organization, KCB is currently 100% volunteer operated via its members and the local community, depending upon them for every organizational function.